philippines69/carlcastroarchives/_posts/2022-07-12-the-thing-people-take-for-granted-the-most.md

 Maybe there's a reason why the quote above is so overused.
 Maybe all those 'motivational speakers' were right and maybe they were onto something.

 What I just said was pretty cliche but naaaaahh enlightenment is such a rare experience so I'd rather make the most out of it.
+Bye👋